KevinMathisen/renewable-energy-for-countries-api/README.md

 `{country?}` refers to an optional country identifier, either a 3-letter code or the name of the country.

 `{?neighbours=bool?}` refers to an optional parameter indicating whether neighbouring countries' values should be shown.
+Will be ignored if no country is given.

 `{?sortByValue=bool?}` refers to an optional parameter indicating whether the output will be sort by percentage value (e.g., `?sortByValue=true`).